What is the Age Range of pupils at Knighton Mead |

 How does Knighton Mead consult parents of children with SEND and involve them in their child’s education

-The Early Monitoring Process is used initially to pin point the child’s difficulties.
+The Early Monitoring Process is used initially to identify the child’s difficulties through assessments.
 Consent will be sought from Parents /Carers if their child is to be placed on the SEND register.

 Parents will then have 3 review meetings with the class teacher or the SENCo throughout the year where targets and provision will be shared.